Reliability through Relationships

 In 1968, SPP joined 12 other entities to form what became the North American Electric Reliability Corporation (NERC).
 SPP incorporated as an Arkansas nonprofit organization in 1994.
 The Federal Energy Regulatory Commission (FERC) approved SPP as a Regional Transmission Organization in 2004.

-SPP expanded its operations in 2015 to serve all or parts of 14 states.
+SPP expanded its RTO operations in 2015 to serve all or parts of 14 states.
+In 2019, it launched the first of its Western Energy Services, Western Reliability Coordination, expanding its service territory to encompass parts of 17 states.
 The company is based in Little Rock, Arkansas, and has about 600 employees.

-SPP is one of nine independent system operators/regional transmission organizations (ISOs/RTOs).
+SPP is one of nine independent system operators (ISO) and RTOs in North America.
 SPP is mandated by FERC to ensure reliable supplies of power, adequate transmission infrastructure and competitive wholesale prices of electricity.

 ISOs/RTOs are the "air-traffic controllers" of the electric power grid.
 ISOs/RTOs do not own the power grid; they independently operate the grid minute-by-minute to ensure that power gets to customers and to eliminate power shortages.